clokep/relapse/docs/jwt.md

 As with other login types, there are additional fields (e.g. `device_id` and `initial_device_display_name`) which can be included in the above request.

-## Preparing Synapse
+## Preparing Relapse

-The JSON Web Token integration in Synapse uses the [`Authlib`](https://docs.authlib.org/en/latest/index.html) library, which must be installed as follows:
+The JSON Web Token integration in Relapse uses the [`Authlib`](https://docs.authlib.org/en/latest/index.html) library, which must be installed as follows:

 * The relevant libraries are included in the Docker images and Debian packages provided by `matrix.org` so no further action is needed.

-* If you installed Synapse into a virtualenv, run `/path/to/env/bin/pip install synapse[jwt]` to install the necessary dependencies.
+* If you installed Relapse into a virtualenv, run `/path/to/env/bin/pip install relapse[jwt]` to install the necessary dependencies.

 * For other installation mechanisms, see the documentation provided by the maintainer.